- Home

 The keto diet is a weight loss programme centered on eating low-carb, high-fat foods.
-It’s gained significant popularity over recent years after claiming you can eat all the fat you like and never feel hungry again – all while losing weight.
+It’s gained popularity over recent years with its claim that you can eat all the fat you like and never feel hungry again – all while losing weight.

-But how does the keto diet actually help you lose weight?
-And more importantly: how can you tell if it’s the right weight loss programme for you?
+But does the keto diet actually help you lose weight long-term?
+And more importantly: how can you tell if it’s the right weight loss diet for you?

 What is the keto diet?

 The keto diet is a low-carb and high-fat diet.
 Though it may seem like a fairly modern trend, the keto diet has been around since the 1920s and was originally prescribed as a method for reducing seizures in pediatric patients with epilepsy.
-However, while still used for that purpose today, the keto diet is now used mostly as a weight loss tool.
+However, today, the keto diet is used mostly as a weight loss tool.

 It requires people to significantly reduce their carbohydrate intake and replace it with fat.
 Your body responds to this reduction in carbs by putting itself into a metabolic state known as ‘ketosis’.